-Georges Ducommun was one of 13 children born in the small town of Le Locle, deep in Switzerland’s Jura Mountains.
+Georges Ducommun, the founder of Doxa, was one of 13 children born in the small town of Le Locle, deep in Switzerland’s Jura Mountains.
 At the time, Le Locle was considered the birthplace of the Swiss watchmaking industry.
 In 1880, at the age of 12, Georges began his apprenticeship with an established local watchmaker.
+Georges produced watches under the Doxa brand name, but also had other names registered, such as Dominant and Sidus.

-In 1889, at just 21 years of age, Georges is in business for himself as an independent watchmaker.
-He quickly builds a solid reputation for excellent customer service and attention to detail.
-Initially, he was simply involved with servicing watches, but his natural curiosity and ingenuity gave him the belief that he could make a better watch.
+In 1889, at just 21 years of age, Georges was in business for himself as an independent watchmaker.
+He quickly built a solid reputation for excellent customer service and attention to detail.
+Initially, he was simply involved with servicing watches.
+However, his natural curiosity and ingenuity gave him the belief that he could make a better watch.
 Thus, the brand Doxa was born.
 Doxa is the Greek word for glory.

 It didn’t take long for Georges’ unique craftsmanship to be recognized beyond Switzerland.
 In 1905, his pocket watch was honoured at the “Exposition Universelle et Internationale,” the World Fair held in Liege, Belgium.
 He was honoured again with a gold medal for an anti-magnetic Doxa at the 1906 World Fair in Milan, Italy.